jakobjohns/Python-Web-Server-Docker-Container/README.md

 `sudo docker inspect <container_name>| grep '"IPAddress"'`

-> Natively it runs on port 8088, so you would just do <containerIP>:8088
+> Natively it runs on port 8088, so you would just do 'containerIP':8088
-# Python-Web-Server-Docker-Container